bitovi/academy/src/program-management-with-jira/4-ideas.md

-@page learn-program-management-with-jira/ideas Ideas
+@page learn-agile-program-management-with-jira/ideas Ideas
-@parent learn-program-management-with-jira 4
+@parent learn-agile-program-management-with-jira 4

 @description Learn how to add feature ideas to the ideas backlog.